CSAT

 For example, the CSAT analysis surfaced insights like the top driver of poor rating was a long resolution time.

-By combining this with customer sentiment analysis of support data, Glammmup were able to uncover that long resolution time was typically caused by issues relating to refunds.
+By combining this with customer sentiment analysis of support data with their sentiment analysis tool, Glammmup were able to uncover that long resolution time was typically caused by issues relating to refunds.

 As a result, they could make confident decisions based on data-backed insights.